 Mega hand-throwing, flying glider/plane

-Remember those small, flimsy polystyrene hand-throwing planes we had as children?
+Remember those small, thin and flimsy polystyrene hand-throwing planes we had as children?
 Well forget about them!…

 This is the big, foam hand-throwing glider/plane that you’ll want your kids to play with!